 Volunteers are Food Stamp recipients who want to receive employment or training help to better support their family.

-Able Bodied Adults without Dependents (ABAWD) or volunteers can chose to participate in SkillUP.
+Able Bodied Adults without Dependents (ABAWD) or volunteers can choose to participate in SkillUP.

 - University of MO SkillUp Providers